 - If we look at the six intervals producing combination sounds useful to study intonation, there are 2 minor, 2 Major and 2 Perfect intervals.

 - Looking at the 3 M and 5 P intervals they appear the most effective for functional harmony fundamental studies as they produce the root of the key.

 - Minor third and sixth intervals turn out to produce the difference to an octave of each other.

-All other difference sounds are however at an octave lower than the root.
+However, all other difference sounds are at an octave lower than the root.

 3. Sing and play with piccolo – 3 pro practicing tips playing piccolo

-Our ears and muscles will be trained and our sound quality and pitch will improve almost immediately.
-We should include major and minor scales and change key every time.
+As a result, our ears and muscles will be trained and our sound quality and pitch will improve almost immediately.
+Therefore, we should include major and minor scales and change key every time.

 Have fun with the training and share the advice on social media!

 Similarly, we would love to help as many aspiring piccoloists as possible.